 Also referred to as equipment costs, hardware costs include the price to purchase or lease the actual card machine and any additional accessories you might need, like a separate receipt printer, scanner, or charger.
 (It’s easy to forget, but be sure to factor accessories into the final price of your machine.)

 Whenever your customers insert their card or tap their contactless or mobile device, their payment is processed by a number of parties.
 That costs money, and charges per card type and transaction can differ, depending on the card machine you are using.

 Charges may include fees for setting up, statements, refunds, PCI compliance, business cards, hardware leasing, and even monthly fees.

 Be sure you know how much you’ll pay for processing, both up front and on an ongoing basis.

 The best card machine for your business

 Every business is different and so what card machine is best for your business is something only you can determine.

 Square Terminal is the all-in-one terminal, receipt printer, and POS that enables merchants to accept any form of payment (contactless, chip and PIN, or mobile device) all in one device.
+You pay one affordable price and no monthly subscription fees.
 It’s a modern device optimised for easy, professional, and reliable payments that treat you and your money fairly.